Hero Image

 Return to top

-Can I test out the Survey123 version of the SLAQ before using it in the field?
+Can I test out the Survey123 version of the SLAQ or OAQ before using it in the field?

 Yes, we encourage you to do this!
-If you want to test out the Survey123 SLAQ for any of the 5 settings (Early Care and Education, Elementary Schools, Secondary Schools, Out-of-School Time, or Retail), follow these steps:
+If you want to test out any of the Survey123 questionnaires, follow these steps:

-1. Click on the Survey123 link for the SLAQ you want to test (found on the SLAQ Questionnaires webpage, organized by setting)
+1. Click on the Survey123 link for the SLAQ or OAQ you want to test (organized by setting on the Questionnaires webpage)

-2. In the Site Information section of the SLAQ survey, select the “TEST” option from the County and City dropdown lists and “Test Entry” from the Site dropdown list (pictured below).
+2. In the Site Information section in Survey123, select the “TEST” option from the County and City dropdown lists and “Test Entry” from the Site dropdown list (pictured below).
 This will pre-populate the rest of the site information with test responses.

 3. Proceed with going through the tool and reviewing the questions.